 Practicing Elimination Communication does NOT mean you must leave your baby naked all the time.
 More and more parents are realizing the advantages of keeping their baby dressed in comfortable, practical clothing and even using cloth diapers or training pants as backup during their EC practice.
 Yes, it’s okay to use diapers when practicing EC.

 Yet, conventional baby clothing is so cumbersome.
-What’s with all the snaps? and the one-piece outfits that have to be entirely removed to change your baby’s diaper?
+What’s with all the snaps?
+And one-piece outfits that have to be entirely removed to change your baby’s diaper?
 Who in the world ever came up with these things?

 So… what clothes are easy to use with Elimination Communication?

-Split Pants also called split crotch pants, or sometimes EC pants – pants that open in the middle for pottying, to wear with or without diapers.
+Also called split crotch pants, or sometimes EC pants – pants that stay on and open in the middle for pottying, to wear with or without diapers.

-Thigh Socks are super convenient for layering with other clothing and don’t block access for pottying or diaper changes.
+Thigh socks and leg warmers are super convenient for layering with other clothing and don’t block access for pottying or diaper changes.